 Microwave Time Machine:

 How can any fan of science fiction pass this narrative feature up?
-It’s about a young science who makes a strange discovery.
-And, since it involves ill-advised uses of kitchen appliances, weird stuff is bound to happen.
+It’s about a young scientist who makes a strange discovery.
+And since it involves ill-advised uses of kitchen appliances, weird stuff is bound to happen.

-Based on a true story, Left Hand is a coming-of-age drama based in 1944.
-George arrives at basic training in 1944 and discovers that isn’t bad preparation for the war in the Pacific, considering the bare-knuckles boxing and verbal assault common in that environment.
+Based on a true story, Left Hand is a coming-of-age drama set in 1944.
+George arrives at basic training and discovers that isn’t bad preparation for the war in the Pacific, considering the bare-knuckles boxing and verbal assault common in that environment.

-Here’s a documentary based on Ian Pomfret, a mixed martial artist from New Palestine, a man dealing with many personal struggles.
+Here’s a documentary based on Ian Pomfret, a mixed martial artist from New Palestine dealing with many personal struggles.